jhsu802701/rails_from_scratch_rails5/09-04-users_login.md

 <%= render "users/shared/links" %>
 ```
+* Enter the command "test1".
+The first two integration tests will pass, but the rest will still fail.
 * In your web browser, go to the URL http://localhost:3000/users/sign_in (replacing the "localhost" and "3000" if necessary).
 Now the desired user login form appears, and you can log in as one of the seeded users.
-* Enter the command "test1".
-The test for the expected content on the user signin page will be the only one that passes.

-### Test Helper
+### Test Helper (def login_user)
 * Add the following lines to the end of the file test/test_helper.rb:
 ```
 def login_user(str_uname, str_pwd, status_remember)